att/sessionOffload/doc/SequenceDiagrams.md

 # Sequence Diagrams

 ## Introduction
-The Open Offload API can be used for session offload in a Disagregated Scaleable Firewall (DSFW) Application.
+The Open Offload API can be used for session offload in a Disaggregated Scaleable Firewall (DSFW) Application.
 This page will show the use of the API in the context of the DSFW to help explain its constiuent parts.

-## High Level Archiecture
+## High Level Architecture
 ![](images/dsfw_arch.png)